-The end-of-term take-home case assessment will consist of one case and 2-4 short answer/mini scenario/multiple choice-type questions, which is designed to test your knowledge of the material that is discussed in class sessions and found in the PowerPoints, readings, simulation and case learnings.
+The end-of-term take-home case assessment will consist of one case and 2-4 short answer/mini scenario questions, which is designed to test your knowledge of the material that is discussed in class sessions and found in the PowerPoints, readings, simulation and case learnings.
 It will be an assessment you can complete within 4 hours, but you can take more time should you wish.
-Students will be given access to the Take-Home Case Assessment the weekend before the final day of class, December 4th, 2019.
+Students will be given access to the Take-Home Case Assessment the Monday before the final day of class, December 7, 2020.
 There is no final exam in this class.
-You will be expected to deliver the complete case analysis and accompanying questions by December 15th, 2019 at 11:55pm.
+You will be expected to deliver the complete case analysis and accompanying questions by December 16, 2020 at 11:55pm.